Reversing Type 2 Diabetes

 A trial of a ketogenic diet was compared to the standard American Diabetic Association’s recommended diet (Saslow 2017).
 In patients with diabetes, 55% on the ketogenic diet were no longer diabetic by 32 weeks as compared to none on the standard diet.
 A longer study that compared a ketogenic diet to a moderate carbohydrate, low-fat, calorie-restricted diet found greater benefits with the ketogenic diet (Saslow 2017).
 At 12 months 78% of participants on the ketogenic diet had reversed their diabetes as compared to 31% on the control diet.

 A somewhat larger study compared a ketogenic diet to “care as usual” for diabetic patients (Hallberg 2018).
-By one-year, 60% of patients on the ketogenic diet had reversed their diabetes as compared to no significant improvements for the control patients.
+By one-year, 60% of patients on the ketogenic diet had reversed their diabetes and were off medication or taking just metformin as compared to no significant improvements for the control patients.

 From the latest research it is clear that reversing type 2 diabetes is an achievable goal for many patients.
 However, the biggest challenge long term remains adherence to dietary and lifestyle patterns needed to sustain the improvements.
 As research on diabetes reversal continues, hopefully protocols will continue to be simplified so as to help maximize results with easier-to-implement approaches.